Digital Video Articles, Tutorials, Guides & Q & A

 No, a Video8 camcorder can’t play a Hi8 tape recorded with a Hi8 or Digital8 camcorder.

-You can load a Hi8 tape into a Video8 camcorder and the tape will play.
+You can load a Hi8 tape into a Video8 camcorder, which will play.
 However, you’ll not get a picture.

 The tape width of a mini-DV is 0.25 inches.
 Whereas the tape width of Hi8, Video8, and Digital8 is 0.31 inches.